Capacity Maximization for FAS-assisted Multiple Access Channels: Simulation Results

 \subsubsection{Single-user Case}

 Fig.~\ref{Capacity_VS_M_U1N1} compares the obtained $C$ with $C^{\text {fixed}}$ as well as $C_0$, which is derived in Theorem~\ref{lemma1}.
 It can be seen that when the search step size $s$ is $0.5 \lambda$, further reducing $s$ brings little capacity gain.
-When $M$ is small, we observe a large capacity gain brought by FAS.
+When $M$ is small, we observe a large capacity gain by FAS.
 However, as $M$ increases, both $C$ and $C^{\text {fixed}}$ grow and approach $C_0$, and the effect of FAS becomes insignificant.
-This is consistent with the interpretation in Theorem~\ref{lemma1}.
+This is consistent with Theorem~\ref{lemma1}.